GenomeNet/Genome-NAS/README.md

 # What I have done so far
 1. Implented genomics baseline models, based on genomics literature
 2. Implemented genomicsDART
+3. Implemented genomicsPDARTS

 # In Progress
-Implementing PDARTS for genomics
+1. Implementing BONAS for genomics

 # Future Work
-1. Implementing BONAS for genomics
 2. Random Search
 3. Hyperband